eXpl017/Password-Manager/README.md

 # Password-Manager
-A simple CLI-based password manager written in python Uses maria-db as database
+A simple CLI-based password manager written in python.
+Uses maria-db as database.